Failures or: Even Sherlock Holmes makes a mistake

 'Yes.
 There's blackmail in it, or I am much mistaken.'
 [YELL]

-Reality was however less dramatic and not in criminal nature at all.
+The reality was, however, less dramatic and not in criminal nature at all.
 Holmes is here in the role of Chesterton’s Doctor Orion Hood, who in the story The Absence of Mr. Glass (1914), published later than Doyle’s story.
 Both men created their non-existent culprits, thanks to their logical deduction.4) It was later shown that Mrs. Munroe is hiding her daughter from her first marriage in the house.
 She told her husband that her daughter died during the outbreak.
-A yellow mask is covering her face, because her only sin is colour of her skin.
-Fact that Grant Munroe accepted in a very enlightened way with regards to the times when he lived.
+A yellow mask is covering her face, because her only sin is color of her skin.
+Fact that Grant Munroe accepted in a very enlightened way with regard to the times when he lived.

 The Detective and his assistant quietly left.

 Genius’ mistake then became his memento.
-Great man can accept their mistakes without excuses.
+A great man can accept their mistakes without excuses.

 'Watson,' said he, 'if it should ever strike you that I am getting a little over-confident in my powers, or giving less pains to a case than it deserves, kindly whisper "Norbury" in my ear, and I shall be infinitely obliged to you.'
 [YELL]

 1 An aforementioned woman is, of course, the adventurer Irene Adler, Holmes’ rival from the story Scandal in Bohemia, who will be mentioned later.

 2 Similar, however more just, the end had The Adventure of Greek Interpreter [GREE].
 Two Englishmen held a young Greek man as a prisoner and later kidnapped his sister.
 They ran away in the end, but at least both prisoners survived; criminals were later found dead; according to the investigation they stabbed each other in heat of the argument.
 Holmes and Watson, however, know better.